Milda Zilinskaite, Ph.D

 Dissertation: “Witold Gombrowicz and Virgilio Piñera, the Argentine Experience”

-After completing her dissertation at UCSD, on lives and works of two émigré writers – the Polish Witold Gombrowicz (1904-1969) and Cuban Virgilio Piñera (1912-1979) – Milda embarked on a new academic career path.
+After completing her dissertation at UC San Diego, on lives and works of two émigré writers – the Polish Witold Gombrowicz (1904-1969) and Cuban Virgilio Piñera (1912-1979) – Milda embarked on a new academic career path.
 Following her teaching experience in language instruction, leadership and cross-cultural communication, as a visiting lecturer at the Korea Development Institute School of Public Policy and Management and at Karlsruhe University of Applied Sciences, she took a position at the Vienna University of Economics and Business, where she teaches courses on English business communication and cross-cultural competence.
 One of Milda’s two current lines of research has, nevertheless, been greatly influenced by her background in cultural history, ethnicity and migration, as it examines the impact of organizational climates for inclusion on the processes of acculturation undergone by highly-qualified migrants in OECD countries.
 Her other area of research focuses on present-day discourses of (ir)responsible leadership.

 Tatiana Sizonenko, Ph.D